emberjs/guides/source/components/defining-a-component.md

 while using the `{{component}}` helper allows choosing a component to render on the fly.
 This is useful in cases where you want to interact with different external libraries depending on the data.
-Using the `{{component}}` helper would allow you to keep different logic well-separated.
+Using the `{{component}}` helper would allow you to keep different logic well separated.

 The first parameter of the helper is the name of a component to render, as a string.
 So `{{component 'blog-post'}}` is the same as using `{{blog-post}}`.